ArnoGeukens/DnD-Lore/Obsidian/Vanistra/Plot Points/God Best Left Forgotten.md

 "The Creator of all things and the Giver of life.
 The Great Mystery.
 Forgotten..."

+If Manitou can kill and absorb the Greater Beings he can become Divine again.

 [[The Darkness|attempts to free]][[Greater Beings|turned into]]